English name: Oriental Rat Snake

 Habitat: Can be found in almost any habitat from thick jungle to agricultural fields and parks.
 Appears to prefer open woodland, scrubland, lightly treed grassland, and parks, possibly tending towards drier landscapes than the Indo-Chinese Rat Snake.
 Spends most of its time on the ground but climbs well and will often sleep in trees.
 Will enter human dwellings while hunting rats.

-Danger to humans: This large snake becomes aggressive and strikes repeatedly when cornered, potentially drawing quite a bit of blood.
-However, it is completely non-venomous and cannot cause any serious injury.
+Danger to humans: This large snake becomes aggressive and strikes repeatedly when cornered, potentially drawing blood.
+However, it is non-venomous and cannot cause any serious injury.

 Conservation status and threats: The Oriental Rat Snake has no known conservation issues in Thailand, but is hunted for its meat.
 Is listed as Endangered in China.
 In Indonesia, TRAFFIC has raised official concerns due to the large numbers of Oriental Rat Snakes that are exported out of the country outside of official government regulation.